-The Shire of Merredin and the Theatre Manager reserve the right to cancel the hirer’s event if the Hirer and/or any subcontractor or employee of the Hirer has not obtained any licence(s) or permits necessary for the event.
+The Shire of Merredin and Theatre Management reserve the right to cancel the hirer’s event if the Hirer and/or any subcontractor or employee of the Hirer has not obtained any licence(s) or permits necessary for the event.

-The hirer is responsible for any payment due under the Copyright Act and the hirer agrees to indemnify the Shire and its Theatre Manager against any action resulting from the non-payment or non-compliance of the above.
+The hirer is responsible for any payment due under the Copyright Act and the hirer agrees to indemnify the Shire and Theatre Management against any action resulting from the non-payment or non-compliance of the above.

 18 WORKING WITH CHILDREN